GitHub

 4. Parse binary entries

-Binary parser extracts timestamp, entry type (x509/precert), DER certificate, and chain fingerprints from each 256-entry tile.
+A binary parser extracts the timestamp, entry type (x509 / precert), DER certificate, and chain fingerprints from each entry in the tile.

 5. Fetch issuer certificates

-Chain certificates are referenced by SHA-256 fingerprint.
-Fetched from /issuer/<hex> and cached in a DashMap-based issuer cache.
+Chain certificates are referenced by SHA-256 fingerprint, fetched from /issuer/<hex> and stored in a single shared, DashMap-based issuer cache.

 6. Dedup and broadcast

-Certificates pass through cross-log dedup filter before being serialized and broadcast to clients.
+Certificates pass through the cross-log dedup filter before being serialized once and broadcast to all clients.

-The same certificate often appears in multiple CT logs simultaneously.
-The dedup filter uses a DashMap<[u8; 32], Instant> keyed by the raw 32-byte SHA-256 digest stored directly in LeafCert::sha256_raw — a fixed-size, stack-allocated key that eliminates one heap allocation per lookup compared to a String key.
-First occurrence passes through; duplicates within the 5-minute TTL window are discarded.
-Capacity is capped at 500K entries.
-A background task cleans expired entries every 60 seconds.
+The same certificate often appears in multiple CT logs at once.
+The dedup filter uses a DashMap<[u8; 32], Instant> keyed by the raw 32-byte SHA-256 digest stored directly in LeafCert::sha256_raw — a fixed-size, stack-allocated key that avoids one heap allocation per lookup compared with a String key.
+The first occurrence passes through; duplicates within the TTL window are discarded.
+The default window is 900 seconds (15 minutes) with a default capacity of 200K entries, both tunable.
+A background task prunes expired entries every 60 seconds rather than wiping the cache on overflow.

 Precert extra_data (RFC 6962)